Mya (album)

-Mya (stylized as Mýa) is the debut studio album by American singer Mya.
+Mya (stylized as Mýa) is the debut album by American singer Mya.
 It was released by University Music Entertainment and Interscope Records on April 21, 1998, in the United States.
-Recording of the contemporary R&B album was overseen by University Records CEO Haaq Islam after he signed the singer when she was at the age of 15.
-Production on Mya was primarily handled by Swing Mob member Darryl "Day" Pearson with additional contributions from Daryl Simmons, Alex "Cat" Cantrall, Joey Priolo, and Nokio the N-Tity.
-Guest appearances include Dru Hill frontman Sisqó, No Limit rapper Silkk the Shocker, and rapper Missy Elliott.
+The recording of the contemporary R&B album was overseen by University Records CEO A. Haqq Islam after he signed the singer when she was at the age of 15.
+The production on Mya was primarily handled by Swing Mob member Darryl Pearson with additional contributions from Daryl Simmons, Alex "Cat" Cantrall, Joey Priolo, and Nokio the N-Tity.
+Guest appearances include Dru Hill frontman Sisqó, and rappers Silkk the Shocker and Missy Elliott.

 The album received generally favorable reviews from music critics, who complimented Mya's vocals and songwriting abilities, as well as the album's well-crafted appeal.
-Mya peaked at number 29 on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA), selling over 1.4 million copies in the United States.
+Mya peaked at number 29 on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA), selling over 1.6 million copies in the United States.
 The album spawned three singles; "It's All About Me" (featuring Sisqó), "Movin' On" (featuring Silkk the Shocker), and the Diane Warren/Babyface-penned ballad "My First Night with You".
-In the midst of the album's success, Mya earned several accolades, including a NAACP Image Award nomination and two Soul Train Music Award nominations.
+In the midst of the album's success, Mya earned several accolades, including an NAACP Image Award nomination and two Soul Train Music Award nominations.

+In April 2023, to commemorate the album's twenty-fifth anniversary, Universal Music Group released a digital deluxe 25th anniversary edition featuring six songs previously unavailable on DSPs.

 Background

-As a child, Mya was an accomplished, gifted dancer who had trained with Savion Glover, Gregory Hines, and the Dance Theater of Harlem.
-Mya's parents first took noticed of their daughter's skills when she was five years old.
-By then, she had developed a gift for mimicking complicated dance steps and creating complex sounds and rhythms with her feet.
-However, by the time she was eight, Mya was burned out.
-She had quit tap dance, at least partly out of frustration because she was more advanced than the available instruction could accommodate.
-Three years later, her passion returned when she first saw tap dancer and choreographer Savion Glover—known as the creator of the Broadway musical Bring in 'da Noise, Bring in 'da Funk—who proved to be an immediate inspiration.
-"He was my age, and he was featured around all these masters", Mya recalls.
-"And he was so natural with it."
-She soon joined a youth dance group called Tappers with Attitude (T.W.A.), the first place her aggressive style would be encouraged.